osgeonepal/osgeonepal.github.io/docs/Meetings/Kickoff.md

    - Nirab Pudasaini.

 3. **Let's Start a Rolling Doc to Track What We Are Doing and How From the Beginning:**
-   - Participants: Deepak Parajuli, Shristi Didi.
+   - Participants: Deepak Parajuli, Shristi.